pallets-eco/flask-security/docs/patterns.rst

 CSRF: Pro-Tips
 ++++++++++++++
     #) Be aware that for CSRF to work, callers MUST send the session cookie.
 So
-       for pure API, and no session cookie - there is no way to support 'login CSRF'.
+       for pure API (token based), and no session cookie - there is no way to support 'login CSRF'.
        So your app must set ``SECURITY_CSRF_IGNORE_UNAUTH_ENDPOINTS``
        (or clients must use CSRF/session cookie for logging in then once they have an authentication token, no further need for cookie).